Kotlin/dataframe/docs/StardustDocs/topics/createDataFrame.md

 <!---END-->

-If you want to have more detailed control over object graph transformation you can use configuration DSL.
-It will allow you to exclude particular properties or classes from object graph traversal, compute additional columns and configure column grouping.
+For detailed control over object graph transformation use configuration DSL.
+It allows you to exclude particular properties or classes from object graph traversal, compute additional columns and configure column grouping.

 <!---FUN createDataFrameFromDeepObjectWithExclude-->